 ♦ Broadcast Advertising: Infomercials are a prime example here.
 Not only is an obvious product being sold, but that sale results in a valuable lead for additional and similar products.
 Such products may be sold by the same company and/or the lead may be sold to other companies that sell similar products.
 (Radio advertising would be another aspect of broadcast media).

 ♦ Online Lead Generation: This is a very rapidly growing and evolving arena as new methods for online lead generation are tested and other ones are refined to produce greater results.
-Online lead generation includes pay-per-click models; search engine optimization activities; video marketing; downloading free (or paid) information in exchange for lead info; responding to surveys; registering for online services; webinars; in short, any way that you can observe or imagine how to inspire an individual to enter their name and email (or more info) online could be a component of lead generation.
+Online lead generation includes pay-per-click models; search engine optimization activities; video marketing and advertising; downloading free (or paid) information in exchange for lead info; responding to surveys; registering for online services; webinars; in short, any way that you can observe or imagine how to inspire an individual to enter their name and email (or more info) online could be a component of lead generation.
 Some businesses may want to look into pay-for-performance lead generation opportunities, as well.

-♦ Direct Mail: Lead generation through direct mail still works today, even though, for those of us over a certain age, the amount of junk mail you and I continue to receive each week, in spite of the rising mailing production costs.
-Becoming effective at direct mail lead generation can make or break a lead-generating marketer, since the costs demand critical attention to testing, comparison and refinement.
+♦ Direct Mail: Lead generation through direct mail still works today, even though, for those of us over a certain age, the amount of junk mail we receive each week has been reduced, primarily because of the rising mailing production costs.
+That means becoming effective at direct-mail lead generation can make or break a lead-generating marketer, since the costs demand critical attention to testing, comparison and refinement.
 In my opinion, this is a fantastic proving ground for the development of any marketer worth his/her mettle.

 ♦ Event or Trade Show Marketing: This is a traditional form of formal and informal lead generation.
 The formal aspect of this is represented by all the ways that exhibitors desire to engage attendees at these expos.
 The informal aspect of trade shows is represented by the nature of many professionals who attend such conferences for the purpose of establishing new business leads through personal networking.
 And of course, nowadays, online events have become part of the lead-gen mix.